ziming/laravel-myinfo-sg/README.md

 ## Contributing

-A donation is always welcomed :)

-## I am hiring
-Hiring for my employer now, if you are interested to work with me, feel free to contact me at the email in composer.json to discuss
+A donation is always welcomed, especially if you or your employer makes money with the help of my packages.
+Which I am aware of a couple.